mozilla/gecko-dev/remote/doc/Prefs.md

 parent process and dispatching of individual actions is forwarded to the content process.
 Starting with Firefox 135 its value is set to `true` by default.

+The preference and fallback to process actions entirely in the content process were removed in Firefox 139.

 ### `remote.experimental.enabled`

 Defines if WebDriver BiDi experimental commands and events are available for usage.